 Mission Statement: The Department of Emergency Medicine will provide state-of-the-art, compassionate emergency care in an environment of academic excellence.

 Welcome to the University Health Truman Medical Center (UHTMC)/University of Missouri at Kansas City (UMKC) School of Medicine Department of Emergency Medicine.
 As a safety-net facility, UHTMC is one of America’s Essential Hospitals.
 Thank you for taking the time to visit and learn more about our Department and residency.
 As a graduate of the residency program (2004) I’m proud of the advances we have made in our Department and the strong residency training experience we are able to provide.

-Truman Medical Center (TMC) is the primary teaching hospital for the University of Missouri at Kansas City, School of Medicine.
-TMC is a Missouri State designated Level I Trauma Center and the only hospital in downtown Kansas City, MO.
-The Emergency Department has about 62,000 adult patient visits per year.
+University Health Truman Medical Center is the primary teaching hospital for the UMKC School of Medicine.
+UHTMC is a Missouri State Designated Level I Trauma Center, a STEMI Center, and the only hospital in downtown Kansas City, MO.
+The Emergency Department has about 63,000 adult patient visits per year.
 The residency has 11 residents per year in a 1, 2, 3 format.
-The ED has 48 exam rooms including 3 trauma rooms and a 7-bed urgent care area staffed by nurse practitioners.
-Radiology is in the ED and includes a 128 slice CT scanner.
+The ED has 48 exam rooms including three trauma rooms and a 7-bed urgent care area staffed by advanced practice providers.
+Radiology is in the ED and includes a 128-slice CT scanner.

-One particular area you may find interesting is the link to our updated Emergency Department Strategic Plan – 2015.
-We have spent much time and energy planning for the future, and I am sure that we will continue to better our department in every way.
+This is just a brief introduction to the Department and you will learn more as you explore the site.
+One particular area you may find interesting is the link to our updated Emergency Department Strategic Plan.
+We have spent much time and energy planning for the future and I am sure that we will continue to better our department in every way.